 It ticks all the boxes of what you should look for in a virtual meeting platform and edges out close competitors with its price point, consistent performance across all devices, feature set, and scalability.

-The most important thing to consider when you should consider is what you and your team needs.
+The most important thing to consider is what you and your team needs.
 This will guide you on what features you should prioritize when making your selection.